 Active learning occurs when children are motivated and interested.
 Children need to have some independence and control over their learning.
 As children develop their confidence they learn to make decisions.
-It provides children with a sense of satisfactions as they take ownership of their learning.
+It provides children with a sense of satisfaction as they take ownership of their learning.
+Children need to be supported to 'keep trying' even when the challenges occur as well as being involved and concentrating on their own learning.

-Creativity and Critical Thinking
+Creativity and Critical Thinking (thinking)